bibAtdev/GitOps/bootstrap/infrastructure-as-code/virtualbox-kubernetes/README.md

 # Kubernetes Cluster
-Kubernetes Infrastructure-as-Code (IaC) for the local deployment of a Kubernets (k8s) cluster.
+Kubernetes Infrastructure-as-Code (IaC) for the local deployment of a Kubernetes (k8s) cluster.

 ## Description
-This repostitory contains files to localy deploy a Kuernets cluster via VirtualBox, Vagrant and Ansible.
+This repository contains files to locally deploy a Kubernetes cluster via VirtualBox, Vagrant and Ansible.
 It is tested on Windows 10, but also should work on other versions and operating systems that are compatible with VirtualBox and Vagrant.

 ## Architecture